zaiisao/Documentation/en/Agora Platform/token.md

 ### Apply your App ID

-When initializing the client, set the `appId` parameter as the App ID you get to authenticate your application.
+When initializing the client, set the `appId` parameter as the App ID that you get to authenticate your application.

 >  When joining a channel, set the `token` parameter as NULL.

 ## Use a token for authentication

-The Token is a securer and more sophisticated authentication mechanism than the App ID.
+The Token is a more secure and sophisticated authentication mechanism than the App ID.
 You need to use an App ID and an App Certificate to generate a token for authentication.

 <a id="appcertificate"></a>